 Diagnostic methods: What do these tests include?

-MRI scans: An MRI generate images that can show herniated spinal discs or abnormalities with bones, muscles, tissues, tendons, nerves, ligaments, and blood vessels.
+- MRI scans: An MRI generates images that can show herniated spinal discs or abnormalities with bones, muscles, tissues, tendons, nerves, ligaments, and blood vessels.

 Before any tests are run, your doctor will take a thorough medical history, which can help determine the source of your back pain.
 You’ll be asked about the onset of pain, what makes it feel better or worse, and if you’ve had the pain previously.

 "A thorough physical exam is also key," Dr. Liu says.
 "I’d be watching the patient for signs of nerve damage while they walk on heels, toes and the soles of their feet.
 I also test patients’ reflexes and test nerves and muscle strength.
 Other types of physical examinations may be needed based on what is learned."

 The healthcare provider will perform a physical examination to assess the patient's range of motion, strength, and flexibility.
 The examination may include tests such as the straight leg raise test, which involves raising one leg while keeping the other leg straight to check for sciatica.
 The provider may also check for signs of inflammation or nerve damage.